aiidateam/aiida-core/docs/source/intro/install_conda.rst

    .. admonition:: \ \
        :class: attention title-icon-troubleshoot

-       If AiiDA has any trouble autodetecting the PostgreSQL setup, you can check the optional manual setup explained in the :ref:`troubleshooting section<intro:troubleshooting:installation:quicksetup>`.
+       If AiiDA has any trouble autodetecting the PostgreSQL setup, you can check the optional manual setup explained in the :ref:`troubleshooting section<intro:troubleshooting:installation:postgresql-autodetect-issues>`.

    ---